A

 Africa malaria

-risk in the northeast and low altitude areas of the Northern
+risk in the northeast and low altitude areas of

-Province, Mpumalanga and eastern KwaZulu-Natal down to
+the Northern Province, Mpumalanga and eastern KwaZulu-Natal

-areas eg. Kruger National Park.
+parks in those areas eg. Kruger National Park.

 1